Chapter 24 : Family Secrets

 Her cousin nodded, and Scorpius smiled back.
 “Hey,” he replied.
 Before he had a chance to say anything more, she heard a voice behind her.

 "I told you.”
 She whirled around, and found Soebly and Flint heading toward them.
-"I said that hanging out with Potter was a slippery slope,” Soebly continued, “but you ignored me."
+"I said that hanging out with him was a slippery slope,” Soebly continued, jerking his head toward Albus, “And from what I hear, you’ve been shagging a Mudblood’s brat all over the school.
+That’s definitely another step down.”

 "Each," she amended.
 "Shut up, or it'll be fifty."

 She glanced over at Rose.
 "Not especially," she said, the coolness still apparent in her voice.
+It was clear that the other prefect was sticking up for Scorpius despite his choice of company, not because of it.
 "But you're still out of order."

 They stared at her for another moment before turning to leave.
 From the way they glanced back at Scorpius, however, Rose could tell that they were far from done.

 Scorpius slumped back against the wall and groaned.
-“Ruin my life, why don’t you,” he muttered, and then looked up at the girl.
-“Thanks, Claire,” he said.
+“Ruin my life, why don’t you,” he muttered, and then looked up at Claire.
+“Thanks,” he said.

-She nodded wordlessly and headed off in the direction of the Great Hall.
-Rose stared after her curiously.
+She nodded wordlessly and headed off in the direction of the Great Hall, her light brown curls bouncing behind her.
+Rose stared at her until she vanished around the corner.

-“I thought she was angry with you,” she commented after a minute.
+“I thought she’s been angry with you,” she commented after a minute.

 Scorpius glanced up in surprise.
 “What?”
 After a moment, he processed what she’d said and shrugged.
 “Oh.
-She is, but that typically doesn’t stop her from sticking up for me.
-She’s often mad at me.”
+She still is, but that typically doesn’t stop her from sticking up for me.”
 Rose felt a slight stab of jealousy again, and Scorpius added, “Sorry about them.”

 He shrugged an acknowledgment.
 “Well, no,” he agreed.
 “But you might just not want to deal with the drama when you can run off and go out with Finnigan or someone.”